Last updated on February 11th, 2026 at 12:49 pm

 Read the 6 TipsConsolidate Your Supply Chain with Approved Sheet Metal

-At ASM, we outsource anodizing and powder coating services to trusted members of our vendor network.
-When you work with our metal fabrication shop, you’ll benefit from the convenience of partnering with a single vendor (us!) to fabricate your sheet metal parts and coordinate finishing services on your behalf.
+At ASM, we coordinate anodizing and powder coating services through trusted members of our vendor network.
+When you work with our metal fabrication shop, you gain the convenience of partnering with a single source to fabricate your sheet metal parts and manage finishing on your behalf.

 Need precision sheet metal parts fast?
 Request a quote today!